Points On License: Driving Licence Points And DVLA Check Help

 Most drivers don’t check their DVLA record until it’s too late.
 One more minor offence at 9 points triggers automatic disqualification — find out exactly where you stand today.

 Completing a driving licence check through the official GOV.UK service takes under five minutes and requires no account or registration.
-Here is exactly how to do it:
+Here is the exact process I run with clients, including the small detail almost everyone gets wrong on the first attempt.

 - Go to GOV.UK and search “check driving licence information”

-- Enter your driving licence number (found on the front of your photocard)
+- Enter your driving licence number (found on the front of your photocard, in section 5)

 - Enter your National Insurance number

-- Enter your postcode as it appears on your licence record
+- Enter your postcode exactly as it appears on your licence record, not your current postcode if you have moved and not updated DVLA

-The check shows your licence category entitlements (what vehicles you are legally allowed to drive), any endorsement codes and dates, the number of points currently active, and your licence expiry date.
+The check shows your licence category entitlements, any endorsement codes and dates, the number of points currently active, and your licence expiry date.

 | Information Visible | Not Visible |